Mechanical engineers analyze problems to see how a mechanical device might help to solve them.

 Several states require engineers to take continuing education to renew their licenses every year.
 Most states recognize licensure from other states, as long as the other state’s licensing requirements meet or exceed their own licensing requirements.

-Graduate education is essential for engineering faculty positions in higher education, as well as for some research and development programs.
-Many experienced mechanical engineers earn graduate degrees in engineering or business administration to learn new technology and broaden their education and enhance their project management skills.
-Many become administrators or managers after obtaining a graduate degree.
+A Ph.D. is essential for engineering faculty positions in higher education, as well as for some research and development programs.
+Mechanical engineers may earn graduate degrees in engineering or business administration to learn new technology, broaden their education, and enhance their project management skills.
+Mechanical engineers may become administrators or managers after obtaining the requisite experience.